-- Slice the red potatoes into 1/4 inch pieces and cook 4 to 5 minutes or until cooked through in a 4-6 quart pot.
+- Slice the red potatoes into 1/4-inch pieces.
+Boil them for 4 to 5 minutes or until cooked through in a 4-6 quart pot.
 Don't overcook or the potatoes will fall apart.
 Strain, rinse with cold water, and sprinkle apple cider vinegar on them.
 Cover and store in the refrigerator.

-- For the green beans, cut off the ends, cut to size, and boil in salted water for 3-5 minutes or done to taste, closer to al dente.
-Strain and store in the fridge
+- Cut off the ends of the green beans.
+Boil in salted water for 3-5 minutes or done to taste, closer to al dente.
+Strain, slice into smaller pieces, and store in the fridge.

 - Coat the tuna with grapeseed oil and then rub with a spicy tuna rub – one of many varieties found at the grocery store.
 I used the Tom Douglas Spicy Tokyo Rub product.Heat grill to 600 degrees to properly sear the tuna steak.
 Sear each of the four sides of the tuna for 2-3 minutes, or even less depending on how rare you prefer your tuna.
 Remove from heat and let rest for five minutes.
 Slice into 1/2 thick pieces.

 - To assemble the salad, combine the greens, potatoes, green beans, tomatoes, olives, and verts in a large mixing bowl.